-TDO concentrations were obtained from the LDEQ AWQ program to create the exemplary dataset (as defined in the "Natural System Sampling Design" in the main report).
-The LDEQ data collection occurred in both the upper and lower portions of the Pontchartrain Region (Figure E:4).
-In some instances, DO readings were recorded on the bottom and surface of the water, and in other cases it was not specified where the reading was taken.
-Thus, if more than one reading was provided, an average was taken to represent one DO level for the site.
+DO concentrations were obtained from both the LDEQ AWQ program to create the exemplary dataset (as defined in the "Natural System Sampling Design" in the main report).
+Water samples were obtained on a monthly basis throughout the Calcasieu-Sabine Basin during the LDEQ data collection program dating back to 1978 (Figure 105).
 It is unknown how the original sampling locations were selected in either case, but it was assumed for the analysis that some element of randomness was incorporated in the selection of sites.
-The data were analyzed separately for the upper and lower Pontchartrain given the relatively large size of the basin and the different marine and freshwater influences each of these areas experience, as was done for the Barataria analysis.
-No transformation was needed in order to approximate normality and satisfy the assumptions of the GLM.
 Estimated means and variance were generated for the exemplary dataset by fitting a GLM to the DO concentrations with the term season.
 This term was used to reduce the residual mean square error and provide an estimate of the mean for each factor.
-The following hypotheses were then tested for the power analysis for each subbasin (upper and lower Pontchartrain):